How to Use LLMs to Extract Document Information

 img

 It's important to emphasize that we only attempt standardization once.
-This precaution is taken to prevent potential infinite loops, as standardization could theoretically be repeated endlessly without clear stopping criteria.
-Therefore, if the model still produces an un-parsable answer after the follow-up question, we discard it outright.
+This precaution prevents potential infinite loops, as standardization could be repeated endlessly without clear stopping criteria.
+Therefore, if the model still produces an unparsable answer after the follow-up question, we discard it outright.

-In certain specialized fields of literature, specific properties may not be explicitly stated.
+This step is crucial to ensure that the final result is accurate and comprehensive.
+Specific properties may not be explicitly stated in certain specialized fields of literature.
 Instead, the necessary computation factors are provided.
 However, due to the limited knowledge reservoir of LLMs in niche fields, they may not fully grasp the relationship between a property and its calculation factors.
 In such cases, we can only inquire about the computation factors and then calculate the actual value for the properties of interest based on specific formulas.

 Once the extracted data is structured, the next step is to evaluate the results using pre-annotated texts.
 This allows us to assess the performance of each LLM.
 For incorrect answers, we conduct further analysis to identify the causes of the error.
-Then, potential methods such as prompt engineering for more accurate questioning, Ground Truth correction, and optimization of the LLM Result Processor would be taken (see the "Error Analysis" section for specifics).
+Then methods such as prompt engineering for more accurate questioning, Ground Truth correction, and optimization of the LLM Result Processor will be used (see the "Error Analysis" section for specifics).

-Finally, we employ ensemble methods to select outputs from multiple models, aiming to retain the results with the highest accuracy.
+Finally, we employ ensemble methods to select outputs from multiple models to retain the results with the highest accuracy.

 System Prompt

 At the outset, the model is configured with system information and performs as a content extractor.
 Our goal is to fine-tune the settings to ensure the model relies on explicitly stated content in the text and minimizes speculation.
 When uncertain about extracted results, we prefer a "not mentioned" result extracted by LLMs over displaying potentially incorrect answers.
 In information extraction, especially from academic papers, false positives are deemed more detrimental than false negatives.
-False positive results means LLM makes up data that does not exist in the original article.
+False positive results mean LLM makes up data that does not exist in the original article.
 This should be avoided as much as possible.
-In comparison, false negative results (article mentioned data cannot be extracted) are much less harmful.
+False-negative results (the article mentioned data could not be extracted) are much less harmful.

 User Prompt

-A "User Prompt" entails a question directed at a specific data point.
+A 'User Prompt' entails a question directed at a specific data point.
 While some queries are straightforward, such as those regarding time and location, others, like determining the production volume of a product over a specific period, can be more intricate.
-In such cases, guiding the model to make inferences may be necessary, as articles may not explicitly state average production but rather provide total output for a given timeframe.
+In such cases, guiding the model to make inferences may be necessary, as articles may not explicitly state average production but provide total output for a given timeframe.
+The 'User Prompt' is a tool we use to guide the model's understanding and ensure it provides the most accurate and relevant information.

 Complex situations can arise, particularly with range values.
 For instance, when production volume and capacity are uncertain, outputs may vary and be represented as a range in the text.
-Crafting prompts to uniformly capture and describe range values becomes crucial in such instances.
+Crafting prompts to capture and describe range values uniformly becomes crucial.

-Moreover, unit measurements may be required to specify in prompt.
+In addition, unit measurements may be required to be specified in the prompt.
 To make evaluation easy, we expect LLMs to present units in some firm format if the result comes with a unit.
 To standardize units through prompts, model outputs often exhibit inconsistencies.
-Therefore, additional processing such as unit convert may be required to ensure unit forms closely match those in the Ground Truth.
+Therefore, additional processing, such as unit conversion, may be required to ensure unit forms closely match those in the Ground Truth.

 Results Ensemble

-Ensemble LLMs amalgamate predictions from multiple LLMs using various strategies like averaging, voting and stacking.
-Developers choose to use this approach to address limitations inherent in individual LLMs, such as understanding complex contexts, performing mathematical calculations, or avoiding hallucination.
+Ensemble LLMs amalgamate predictions from multiple LLMs using various strategies, such as averaging, voting, and stacking.
+Developers choose this approach to address limitations inherent in individual LLMs, such as understanding complex contexts, performing mathematical calculations, or avoiding hallucinations.
 Ensembles offer a promising solution by aggregating predictions, enhancing overall performance, and bolstering robustness across varied tasks and datasets.

-Among Ensemble strategies of Bagging, Boosting and Stacking, Stacking aligns well with our task requirements.
+Among the Ensemble strategies of Bagging, Boosting, and Stacking, Stacking aligns well with our task requirements.
 Due to certain constraints, training or fine-tuning LLMs may not be viable.
 Therefore, our emphasis is on meta-model design.
-We've explored some different methods including random selection, adjusting weights based on historical evaluations, and leveraging confidence scores from LLMs for final result selection.
+We've explored some different methods, including random selection, adjusting weights based on historical evaluations, and leveraging confidence scores from LLMs for final result selection.
 Our ultimate aim is to outperform individual models.

 Alternative Evaluation Approach